ngk3/Sample_App/README.txt

 How to run application:
-- Navigate to the Sample App folder
+- Navigate to the jellyvision-ngk3 folder
-- Run "Yarn install" to install dependencies
+- Run "npm install" to install dependencies
-- Run "Yarn start" to start the application
+- Run "npx expo start" to start the application
+- This can be run on the web to view